ReflectionHLE/ReflectionHLE/README.md

 Such a mapping can be prepared for an unsupported game controller.
 There are a few ways to do this:

-- Use the SDL2 Gamepad Tool available from General Arcade as of Mar 12 2015: http://generalarcade.com/gamepadtool/
+- Use the SDL2 Gamepad Tool available from General Arcade as of Oct 12 2016: http://generalarcade.com/gamepadtool/
 After using it, simply copy the contents of the newly generated gamecontrollerdb.txt file to the one bundled with any of the